Cisco ACI

 What is OpenFlow?

-OpenFlow was the first protocol of the Software Defined Networking (SDN) trend and is the only protocol that allows the decoupling a network device’s control plane from the data plane.
+OpenFlow was the first protocol of the Software-Defined Networking (SDN) trend and is the only protocol that allows the decoupling of a network device’s control plane from the data plane.
 In most straightforward terms, the control plane can be thought of as the brains of a network device.
 On the other hand, the data plane can be considered hardware or application-specific integrated circuits (ASICs) that perform packet forwarding.

 Numerous devices also support running OpenFlow in a hybrid mode, meaning OpenFlow can be deployed on a given port, virtual local area network (VLAN), or even within a regular packet-forwarding pipeline such that if there is not a match in the OpenFlow table, then the existing forwarding tables (MAC, Routing, etc.) are used, making it more analogous to Policy Based Routing (PBR).